By Ametta Taguchi *

 Another time, a senator’s wife proposed a joint project with Corpus Christi School.
 Sir found the proposal unfeasible and turned it down on the spot.
 The lady appreciated Sir’s frankness and said, “Jun is the only person I know in Cagayan de Oro who does not make paligoy-ligoy to keep you hanging.
 Yes is yes; no is no.”

 Sir’s vigilance over money-spending was legendary.
 In one stage decoration work, we howled at how a request for 60 rolls of masking tape got cut down to 30 rolls.
-But afterwards, we smiled sheepishly because 30 rolls turned out to be sufficient.
+But afterward, we smiled sheepishly because 30 rolls turned out to be sufficient.
 Today amidst the Covid 19 pandemic when all of us need to economize, we are big fans of Sir because he was so right about being as frugal as possible.

 I remember when the high school campus was under construction, one of the workmen found a cobra.
 The cobra was killed, but Sir was not satisfied.
 He asked, what was a full-grown cobra doing in the premises?
 Was it just passing through, or was it a resident?
 Was it male or female?
 If female, were there eggs in the grass?
 The grounds were thoroughly searched and cleared.